Czeach/Chronos/README.md

 # Chronos
-A time-zone converter app.
+A timezone converter app.

 ## Description
 This is a native android application written in Kotlin.
+It is a timezone converter app that lets the user save live time of different locations as well as convert time from one location to another.
+It also displays live time of the user's location.

 ## Screenshots